 The current focus of NOx adsorber technology development and optimization is on: 1) expanding the operating temperature window in which the technology will perform, 2) improving the thermal durability of the technology, 3) improving the desulfurization methods and performance, and 4) improving system packaging and integration.
 The progress being made in these areas continues to be impressive.
-In light-duty applications, several automobile manufacturers are conducting in-vehicle tests with NOx adsorber/DPF systems (see, for example, SAE Paper No. 2004-01-1791 for EPA's emission tests of prototype vehicles equipped with NOx adsorber/DPF systems) and one manufacturer introduced a diesel-powered passenger car in Europe and a diesel-powered light-duty truck in Japan with a combined NOx adsorber/DPF system in late 2003.
+In light-duty applications, several automobile manufacturers are conducting in-vehicle tests with NOx adsorber/DPF systems (see for example, SAE Paper No. 2004-01-1791 for EPA's emission tests of prototype vehicles equipped with NOx adsorber/DPF systems) and one manufacturer has introduced a diesel-powered passenger car in Europe and a diesel-powered light-duty truck in Japan with a combined NOx adsorber/DPF system in late 2003.

 Low-Pressure EGR - This technology is being successfully demonstrated in retrofit applications on trucks, buses, and other applications.
-Over 1500 systems are running worldwide.
+Over 2000 systems are running worldwide.
 Low-pressure EGR has demonstrated a NOx control capability in the range of 30 to 60 percent.
+ARB recently verified a low-pressure EGR/DPF system with 40% NOx reduction for a range of on-road diesel engines.
 With an active DPF and <15 ppm sulfur diesel, NOx control levels as high as 80 percent may be achievable.
 Current experience with low-pressure EGR is in the 140-330 kW range, with a new larger EGR valve now being offered to cover diesel engine applications up to 750 kW.
 Low-pressure EGR systems are currently being developed for stationary diesel engines rated at up to 2200 kW.

-Lean NOx Catalyst (LNC) Technology - This technology, which has been utilized in passenger car applications in Europe, recently was verified by the California Air Resources Board (25 percent NOx control) in retrofit applications.
-This technology, which is being used in combination with both DPFs or DOCs, is being demonstrated and commercialized for a variety of nonroad applications, including heavy-duty earthmoving equipment, agricultural pumps, and portable engines, and can also be used to reduce emissions from marine and locomotive diesel engines.
+Lean NOx Catalyst (LNC) Technology - This technology has been verified by the California Air Resources Board (25 percent NOx control) for specific on-road diesel retrofit applications.
+This technology, which is being used in combination with both DPFs or DOCs, is being also demonstrated and commercialized for a variety of non-road applications, including heavy-duty earthmoving equipment, locomotives, agricultural pumps, and portable engines.

 Crankcase Emission Controls - Crankcase emissions from diesel engines can be significant and can be controlled by the use of a multi-stage filter designed to collect, coalesce, and return the emitted lube oil to the engine's sump.
 Filtered gases are returned to the intake system, balancing the differential pressures involved.
-Typical systems consist of a filter housing, a pressure regulator, a pressure relief valve, and an oil check valve.
+Typical systems consist of a filter housing, a pressure regulator, a pressure relief valve and an oil check valve.
 These systems have the capability to virtually eliminate crankcase emissions.
-This technology is currently being used in Europe on new engines as well as the United States on a retrofit basis.
-Closed crankcases with filtration systems will be required on new heavy-duty on-road and nonroad diesel engines as part of EPA's regulatory programs covering these applications.
+This technology is currently being used in

+Europe on new engines as well as the United States on a retrofit basis.
+Closed crankcases with filtration systems will be required on new heavy-duty on-road and non-road diesel engines as part of EPA's regulatory programs covering these applications.
+Although not specifically discussed in EPA's proposal covering diesel stationary engines, MECA assumes and recommends that stationary diesel engines would and should also be required to control crankcase emissions.